-- YOUR GRILL IS HOT ENOUGH when you can’t hold your hand over the coals for longer than a second or two from 6 inches away.
+- Your frill is hot enough when you can’t hold your hand over the coals for longer than a second or two from 6 inches away.

-- STUFF WITH LEMON SLICES, fork-mashed garlic and whole herb sprigs for an intense flavor boost.
+- Stuff the lemon slices, fork-mashed garlic, and whole herb sprigs for an intense flavor boost.

-- IF YOU WANT A SMOKY FLAVOR, soak dried grapevine cuttings, fruitwood chips or hardwood chips in water and then toss on the coals.
+- If you want a smokey flavor, soak dried grapevine cuttings, fruitwood chips or hardwood chips in water and then toss on the coals.